 ISLAND FARM

-German P.oW.
+German P.o.W.
 CAMP 198

 2nd November 1944

-2nd November 1944 over 1,600 German PoWs arrived at Bridgend railway station.
+On 2nd November 1944 over 1,600 German PoWs arrived at Bridgend railway station.
 Finding that there was no transport to take them the 2 miles to the camp and that they would have to carry their own luggage, they stubbornly refused to move.
-It was then that the Stationmaster arrived on the scene dressed in his official uniform, i.e. long coat, and gold braided peaked camp.
+It was then that the Stationmaster arrived on the scene dressed in his official uniform, i.e. long coat, and gold braided peaked cap.
 It is believed that the German PoWs mistook him for a high ranking officer, perhaps even a general, because as soon he instructed them to move they picked up their luggage, formed up and singing, they goose-stepped all the way to Island Farm!

 The Vanquished.
 A seemingly endless column of German prisoners are marched under guard

-CLICK ANY IMAGE BELOW TO ENLARGE
+CLICK ANY AERIAL IMAGE BELOW TO ENLARGE

 PoW Numbers